svenaoki/CNN-Keras-React/README.md

     │       ├── Upload.js
     │       └── Upload.css
     └── public/
-        ├── content.md
-        ├── meta.json
-        ├── image.png
-        ├── image.jpg
+        ├── index.html
-        ├── image.jpeg
+        ├── ...
-        └── document.pdf
+        └── manifest.json
 ```

-In the backend folder are the python scripts containing two CNNs, one from scratch one from transfer learning, and app.py where the flask application creates and API endpoint to the model.
+In the backend folder are the python scripts containing two CNNs.
+One built from scratch, one built from transfer learning using ResNet.
+The weights, which are also included, are calculated using GPU support on google colab.
+The Flask application is found in /backend/app.py where the application creates an API endpoint (port 5000) for predictions.

-In the frontend folder is the react js application which allows us to upload picture and run the CNN as per the pictures below.
+In the frontend folder is the ReactJS app which allows us to upload a picture, send it to the server and run the CNN.

 Click on "Choose file" and upload your cat or dog image

 <img src = "/docs/FrontEndtool.png">

 Click on "Run CNN" to request probabilities on whether it is a dog or a cat
-(This prediction was created when the model wasn't trained, but neverthelesss I found it amusing and left it)

 <img src = "/docs/FrontEndtool2.png">